We apply the procedure of “Slice, Approximate, Integrate” to model physical situations.

 Let’s now find the exact value of so that the mass of the wire from to is exactly half of the total mass of the wire.

-Since , we can use the bottom piece for in the first integral, and since we found that the total mass of the wire is units, we have the following.
+and use the bottom piece for in the second integral.
+Recall that we found that the total mass of the wire is units, we have the following.

 Solving for , we find .

 One of the most important concepts in physics is that of work, which measures the change in energy that occurs when a force moves an object over a certain displacement.
 For those familiar with physics, the Work-Energy Theorem is a powerful tool for studying situations in Newtonian mechanics (such as a box sliding down an incline plane).

 For a constant force acting on a particle over a displacement in the direction of displacement, work is given by the formula: